scalable-arch/ECC-exercise/02_Application/01_MRSim_SECDED/README.md

 0.06110000000 -> After 5 years

 # Hint
-- Consider the conditions the H-Matrix must meet for 1-bit error correction and 2-bit error detection.
+- Consider the conditions the H-Matrix must meet for 1-bit error correction and 2-bit error detection **[1]**.

 # Additional Information
 - NE: no error